 - It’s cheap.

-- The metro (all lines including the L9 from the airport, a €9.00 value).
+- The metro (all lines including the L9 from Barcelona airport, a €9.00 value).

 - All TMB buses.

-The simple answer is it’s pretty much everywhere.
-Unlike bigger cities like New York and London the area of zone one is the entire reach of the metro system.
+The simple answer is it’s the entire city centre and all suburban areas.
+Unlike bigger cities like New York and London, the area of zone one is the entire reach of the metro system.